-Everything about Chateau Cantenac Brown Margaux, Third Growth, Bordeaux wine producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Cantenac Brown Margaux, Third Growth, Bordeaux wine producer with wine tasting notes, and wine with food pairing tips.
+Learn all the best vintages, a history of the property, information on vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Cantenac Brown History, Overview

 The Chateau for Cantenac Brown is unique in the Bordeaux wine appellation.
-It is perhaps the only Bordeaux chateau designed as a traditional Tudor estate in the entire region!
+It is perhaps the only Bordeaux chateau designed in the style of a traditional, Tudor mansion in the entire region!
 How did that happen?

 At the start of the 19th century, the well-known Scottish, animal painter, John Lewis Brown purchased the estate and Bordeaux wine vineyards.
 As was the tradition in the Medoc at the time, he renamed the estate Cantenac Brown.
 John Lewis Brown drew up the plans and designed the chateau in the Tudor style.
 The property changed hands in 1843, when it was traded to a banker named Gromard.
 By 1860, the property was owned by Armand Lalande, the owner of Chateau Leoville Poyferre in St. Julien.
 More recently, in 1989 AXA, the massive insurance company with several Bordeaux chateaux in their portfolio including Pichon Baron in Pauillac, and estates in Pomerol and Sauternes bought the vineyard.
 AXA sold the property in 2006 to the Halabi family.